-Studying the Book of Matthew Bible verses can help us understand and know Jesus more.
-Matthew wrote this Gospel to his fellow Jews to prove that Jesus is the Messiah and to explain God’s Kingdom.
+Studying the Bible verses in the Book of Matthew can help us understand and know Jesus better.
+Matthew wrote this Gospel to his fellow Jews to prove that Jesus was the Messiah and to explain God’s Kingdom.

-The Gospel of Jesus Christ, according to Matthew, contains so many rich stories and lessons from Jesus and people’s encounters with Him.
+According to Matthew, the Gospel of Jesus Christ contains many rich stories and lessons from Jesus and people’s encounters with Him.
 We can learn a lot by reading and studying these Matthew Bible verses.
 We can also benefit a lot by looking at the background of the Gospel, its author, and many more.

 Introduction to Matthew Bible Verses